 Sierra Leone’s decade-long conflict in the 1990s and early 2000s was one of the deadliest in recent history and was marked by an extraordinary level of brutal human rights abuses, including sexual assault of women and men, torture, forced labor, shootings, and amputations.
 An alarming 94 percent of 991 households of internally displaced persons randomly surveyed by PHR and the United Nations Assistance Mission in Sierra Leone (UNAMSIL) reported among its members at least one of these serious abuses during ten years of conflict.

 The psychological toll of rape includes anxiety, depression, nightmares, social phobias, physical complaints, and post-traumatic stress disorder.
-In “Rape as a War Crime in Kashmir.”
-PHR documented how Indian security forces and militant forces in Kashmir used rape to punish, intimidate, coerce, humiliate, and degrade their female victims.
+In “Rape in Kashmir: A Crime of War,” PHR documented how Indian security forces and militant forces in Kashmir used rape to punish, intimidate, coerce, humiliate, and degrade their female victims.

 In addition to rape, women in conflict often face other forms of gender-based violence.
 In “The Taliban’s War on Women – A Health and Human Rights Crisis in Afghanistan,” PHR helped bring the plight of that country’s women to the world’s attention.
 PHR documented how the regime’s restrictions on women’s access to medical care, education, and employment created a dire health and human rights crisis.
 In a subsequent report, “Women’s Health and Human Rights in Afghanistan: A Population-Based Assessment” PHR revealed attitudes on women’s rights to education and work opportunities, freedom of expression, participation in government, and legal protection for their human rights.